magicchain/magicchain-blockchain/doc/API.md

 - `uuid` - UUID of the request, can be used in `get-tx-status` request, included into `tx-confirmed` notification;
 - `coin` - coin name;
-- `amount` - value of transfer in atomic units, 1 for non-fungible tokens;
+- `amount` - value of transfer in atomic units, null for non-fungible tokens;
-  passed as string in decimal or hexadecimal (with prefix 0x) form;
+  if not null, MUST be passed as string in decimal or hexadecimal (with prefix 0x) form;
 - `tokenId` - id of token, null for fungible tokens;
 - `recipient` - destination address of transfer.